 - Servsafe certification (or equivalent)

-Admission to the program is contingent upon admission into the Graduate and International Admissions.
-Admissions criteria for Graduate Education can be viewed on Bradley University’s Graduate Catalog.
+Admission to the program is contingent upon admission through Graduate and International Admission.